 To gain in-depth knowledge of this initial stage of accounting, we must understand its following characteristics:

-- Double Entry System: It is a dual entry system where every transaction is equally entered on both debit and credit sides, i.e., one account is debited, and the other is credited for the same value.
+- Double Entry System: It is a dual entry system where every transaction is equally entered on both debit and credit sides.
+That is, one account is debited, and the other is credited for the same value.

 - Daybook: The journal is a daybook which records everyday transactions.

-- Compound Entry Possible: In journal entries, more than one related transactions occurring on the same day or transactions involving more than two accounts can be compiled together to form a single entry in a journal.
+- Compound Entry Possible: In journal entries, more than one related transactions occurring on the same day or the ones involving more than two accounts can be compiled together to form a single entry in a journal.